Masonville, Baltimore: Foundation to Annexation

-Despite its small size, Masonville boasted its own saloon, and, along with its neighboring settlements, was one of the few "wet" areas in Anne Arundel County as prohibition was gathering strength.
+Despite its small size, Masonville boasted its saloon, and, along with its neighboring settlements, was one of the few "wet" areas in Anne Arundel County as prohibition was gathering strength.
 From at least 1910, Masonville also supported an amateur sports team, the Masonville Country Club (also known as Masonville Athletic Club), which competed in intra-city baseball and basketball.

 Around 1915, Masonville benefited as a hub from the increased rail traffic toward Curtis Bay and Fairfield, where the oil industry in both places was experiencing boom growth.
 The Masonville B&O yard became a large storage site for the hundreds of tanker cars needed to supply this industry.
 25 acres near the town were used to store cars for wheat as well, and demand on the railroad branch (the sole line that serviced the peninsula) was to only increase with the commencement of construction of the B&O's enormous coal pier in Curtis Bay in 1916.
 So rapid was the railroad's expansion that it had to house 75 of its workers at Masonville in converted railcars rather than homes.
 By 1917, the B&O's yard at Masonville had grown to nearly 50 acres.

 Plans for a proper sewer system, which had not previously existed outside of neighboring Brooklyn, were finally initiated by the county in 1916.
 Citizens of Masonville, along with their neighbors, complained of what they perceived as the lawlessness coming from the many saloons directly adjacent to - but not under the jurisdiction or regulation of - Baltimore City itself.
 These citizens formed a Home Defenders League to demand action be taken against these taverns and resorts, which catered to Baltimore residents.
 Arguing World War I made it a national security issue, the Home Defenders League advocated the creation of areas of alcohol prohibition around the growing industrial areas on the peninsula.

 Masonville's proximity to the growing Baltimore City invited consideration of its annexation nearly from its founding.
 The Brooklyn Improvement Association had proposed a bill to annex Brooklyn & Masonville to Baltimore City as early as 1910.
-Among the two communities, 81% of respondents supported being annexed, with supporters complaining of the currently inadequate water supply, fire services and road maintenance provided by the county.
+Among the two communities, 81% of respondents supported being annexed, with supporters complaining of the currently inadequate water supply, fire services, and road maintenance provided by the county.
 A 1914 fire for instance destroyed seven Masonville homes, and endangered the entire neighborhood, due to a lack of water for fire fighting, followed by another uncontrolled fire that destroyed a further four homes two months later.
 Residents also complained that the county's contractor for sanitation failed to collect the town's garbage even weekly, let alone biweekly as the contract had required.
 Masonville was included in Baltimore City's initial 1916 proposed annexation map, and was included within the portion of Anne Arundel County ultimately annexed by the legislation passed in March 1918.